Monday, February 26, 2024

 Mom excused herself from the table to use the restroom, while Jake and I used the leftover brown paper napkins to mop up the results of our mirth.

-“So,” I said hesitantly, as I attempted to soak up booze with a fistfull of already saturated paper.
+“So,” I said hesitantly, as I attempted to soak up booze with a fistful of already saturated paper.
 “Mom is into, like, girls, now?”

 Women,” Tom corrected.
 “Don’t say girls, it makes it sound fucking creepy.
 But yeah, she’s been, uh, exploring.”
 He finished with a shudder.
 I returned this with a cocked eyebrow.